 - Don’t forget to bring something for starting a fire.
 Your fire starter can be as simple as dry newspaper, kindling found locally, or even a stash of dryer lint brought with you.

-Of course, you probably won’t want to run around naked while camping, right?
+Of course, you probably won’t want to run around with no clothes on while camping, right?

 So, you’ll need to bring some clothing with you.
 Clothing needs to be thought of in layers.
 You may experience extreme weather swings, from hot in the day to cold at night.